The Astro-Zombies: Release and reception

 The Astro-Zombies was released in May 1968, at a runtime of 94 minutes.

 Variety wrote: "There's almost nothing good to say for this horror scifier ...
 The scifi aspects don't enthrall and the thrill aspects don't shock".
 Author and film critic Leonard Maltin awarded the film the lowest possible rating of "Bomb", calling it "yet another nominee for worst picture of all time".
 On his website Fantastic Movie Musings and Ramblings, Dave Sindelar called the film "wretched", criticizing the film's messy plot and "talky/dull" scenes.
 TV Guide called the film "one of the all-time worst sci-fi pictures".

 In a retrospective review, David Cornelius of eFilmCritic.com gave the film 1 out of 5 stars, calling it the worst film ever made, and criticized the film's acting, its "painful-to-the-eyes production values", and the film's absence of reason.

 Sequels

 Nearly 40 years after the film's release, Mikels would direct three low-budget sequels starting with 2004's Mark of the Astro-Zombies, 2010's Astro-Zombies M3: Cloned, and 2012's Astro-Zombies M4: Invaders from Cyberspace.
 Tura Satana would return for the second and third films prior to her death in 2011.

 Influence

 American horror punk band the Misfits recorded a song titled "Astro Zombies", released on their 1982 album Walk Among Us.
 The lyrics, by frontman Glenn Danzig, were written from the perspective of mad scientist Dr. DeMarco.
-The film was spoofed in 2016 by comedians Michael J. Nelson, Bill Corbett, and Kevin Murphy for Rifftrax.
+The film was riffed in 2016 by comedians Michael J. Nelson, Bill Corbett, and Kevin Murphy for Rifftrax.